peeweek/documentation/docs/gameplay-ingredients/callable.md

 # Callables

 Callables is an abstraction of visual scripting that defines the core of Gameplay Ingredients Runtime.
-A Callable is an object that can be Called, to perform a certain task.
+A Callable is a script that can be Called, to perform a certain task.
+There are two main types of callable used in gameplay ingredients : [Logic and Actions](events-logic-actions.md).
+In order to call them out of gameplay events, [Events](events-logic-actions.md) are not Callables per se but use callables to start scritping chains of calls.

+Through Gameplay Ingredients, there are many more scripts that makes use of callables : [State Machines](state-machines.md),  [Factories](factories.md),  [Counters](counters.md), [Timers](timers.md), [Interactive](interactive.md), some [Rigs](rigs.md), and also some [Managers](managers.md)

 ## Instigators

-Callables can be called by an **Instigator**, a source object that did cause the script to execute, and that can be processed by any Callable in the chain of calls.
+Callables can be called, passing an **Instigator** argument: a source object that was involved in the script execution, and that can be processed by any Callable in the chain of calls.

-> For Example : A OnTriggerEnter Event, can call a Delay Logic, then a Destroy Object Action defined on the instigator.
-In this case, the Instigator will be set by the OnTriggerEvent to be the object that entered the trigger (for example, the player).
+> For Example : A **OnTriggerEnter** Event, can call a **DelayLogic**, then a **DestroyObjectAction** defined on destroying the instigator.
+In this case, the Instigator will be first set by the OnTriggerEvent to be the object that entered the trigger (for example, the player).
 Then it will be passed to the Delay Logic, then to the Destroy Object.
-This action will know that it was the player that entered the trigger and will be able to destroy it.
+This final action will use its instigator argument which is the player game object that entered the trigger, and will be able to destroy it.

+## Difference with UnityEvents

+While UnityEvents are convenient as they can call most of the C# API, the Callable can only call callables.
+However, the need for automatic instigator propagation, call reordering and debug handling of all these calls makes the use of Callables more suited.
+Regardles of that, the **UnityEventAction** is provided to be able to perform UnityEvent calls at anytime.
+However, the instigator still can't be passed on as argument to these UnityEvent calls at the moment.

 ## Editing Callable Lists